iAPX/Partner/README.md

 For each line (1 to 8) and for each column (A ..
 H), A1, A2, A3 ..
 A8, B1, B2, etc.<br/>
 Each character contains a piece or an empty square (space \x20), pieces are represented by the French initial, P=Pion/Pawn, T=Tour/Rook, C=Cavalier/Knight, F=Fou/Bishop, D=Dame/Queen, R=Roi/King.<br/>
 Each piece is in uppercase if white and lowercase if black.<br/>
-Notice a real blunder: castling informations are not transmitted!<br/>
+Notice a real blunder: castling informations are not transmitted!
+The 7 '*' was meant to transmit this information, but it was not taken into account a that time (December 1994).
+A real blunder, a shame, that I will correct on the long run.<br/>

 Example of board at game start data (3 lines) : `TCFDRFCTPPPPPPPP        ...        pppppppptcfdrfct`<br/>
 Packet data looks like `POSITION ******* TCFDRFCTPPPPPPPP        ...        pppppppptcfdrfct`<br/>